Download the pdf-version.

 The EcoSwitch is not accessible in the network

 Check if WiFi is still working and its signal is strong enough at the site where the EcoSwitch is located.
-To reset the WiFi settings of the EcoSwitch, please follow the installation procedure (press the ON/OFF-button 6x times) as described here.
+To reset the WiFi settings of the EcoSwitch, please follow the installation procedure (press the ON/OFF-button 6x times) as described in Installing the EcoSwitch.

 The EcoSwitch doesn’t respond to the ON/OFF-button anymore